kevink2022/blog/content/blog/boomic_architecture.md

 let newSongs = newFiles.map { Song(fromFile: $0) }
 ```

 For me, it really is that reframing that can bring a lot of value.
-I was comfortable calling the `MediaFileInterface` a simple, single responsibility component that only had one public function, and it was only 60 lines.
+I was comfortable calling the `MediaFileInterface` a simple, single responsibility component that only had one public function.
+And it was only 60 lines.
 But it was a specific component I built for a specific purpose.
 When I want to play guitar in a new key, do I buy a whole new guitar?
 No, I take my existing guitar, and just put on, *or compose it with,* a capo!

 So, after reframing the question, I was not comfortable calling the `MediaFileInterface` a good instrument.
 Which led me to asking "Could this be composed of simpler instruments?" and "Could this be more generic?" and ended with me building the new, more generic `FileInterface`, which I am already using in another part of the `Repository`.